 A dredge is a tool, an increasingly important tool for creating and sustaining value produced by water infrastructure.
-This chapter has introduced the now growing interest in sustainability and detailed how the ecosystem is leading.
-It outlined the philosophies and concepts of sustainability and their application to water infrastructure projects focusing on practical issues for dredging.
-In the following chapters of this book, the concept of sustainability is translated into practical approaches for designing, evaluating, operating, and monitoring water infrastructure projects involving dredging.
+This paper has established the principles for integrating dredging in sustainable development .It outlined the philosophies and concepts of sustainability and their application to water infrastructure projects focusing on practical issues for dredging.